kmlawson/china-revolutions-mo3337/99bibliography.md

 - ———. *Yan’an Women and the Communist Party*.
 1983.
 - Strauss, Julia.
 ‘Morality, Coercion and State Building by Campaign in the Early PRC: Regime Consolidation and After, 1949–1956’. *The China Quarterly* 188 (December 2006): 891–912.
 [DOI](https://doi.org/10.1017/S0305741006000488).
 - Strauss, Julia C. ‘Paternalist Terror: The Campaign to Suppress Counterrevolutionaries and Regime Consolidation in the People’s Republic of China, 1950-1953’. *Comparative Studies in Society and History* 44, no. 1 (2002): 80–105.
 [Link](https://www.jstor.org/stable/3879401).
+- Stuart, Sam. *A Great Trial in Chinese History: The Trial of the Lin Biao and Jiang Qing Counter-Revolutionary Cliques, Nov.
+1980 - Jan.
+1981*.
+2014.
 - Su, Xiaokang, and Luxiang Wang. *Deathsong of the River: A Reader’s Guide to the Chinese TV Series Heshang*.
 1991.
 - Su, Yang. *Deadly Decision in Beijing: Succession Politics, Protest Repression, and the 1989 Tiananmen Massacre*.
 Electronic book.
 Cambridge Books Online.
 2023.
 - Suettinger, Robert. *Beyond Tiananmen: The Politics of U.S.-China Relations, 1989-2000*.
 2003.
 - Sun, Feiyu. *Social Suffering And Political Confession: Suku In Modern China*.
 2012.
+- Suyin, Han, and Suyin Han. *Eldest Son: Zhou Enlai and the Making of Modern China, 1898-1976*.
+1995.
 - Szonyi, Michael. *Cold War Island: Quemoy on the Front Line*.
 2008.
 - Tam, Gina Anne. *Dialect and Nationalism in China, 1860–1960*.
 2020.
 - Tan, Hecheng. *The Killing Wind: A Chinese County’s Descent Into Madness During the Cultural Revolution*.
 2017.